 Am I a candidate for surgical orthodontics?

-If your jaw does not line up properly or you have a misaligned bite then you may be a candidate for surgical orthodontics.
+If your jaw does not line up properly or you have a misaligned bite then you may be referred for surgical orthodontics.
 Orthognathic surgery can have a dramatic effect on the aesthetics and function of the jaw by properly realigning it.
 Braces may also then be used to straighten the teeth and further improve the aesthetics of the smile.
 In order to be considered for orthognathic surgery your jaw will need to have stopped growing.
 This means that, typically, surgical orthodontics is only performed on adults over the age of 18.
-Your orthodontist will advise you on what is the best option for you.
 Surgery is usually a last resort and only performed in severe cases.

 What are the rewards of having orthognathic surgery?